WordOps/docs.wordops.net/docs/how-to/wp-language.md

 ## Caveats

 There is a "caveat" one should be aware of: when a new version os WordPress is released it usually does not have translations for all possible locales.
-Setting up a configuration file like the suggestion above might lead to WP-Cli (thus WordOps) to behave inconsistently.
+Setting up a configuration file like the suggestion above might lead to WP-CLI (thus WordOps) to behave inconsistently.

 ## How to change locale of a blog already installed